ripxorip/fc_headtracker/README.md

 # fc_headtracker
-The flight controller based head tracker
+The flight controller based headtracker

 # Install
 Issue `yarn` in the cloned directory